nimishathekkarath/super_simple_stock-_python/README.md

 Type hints are present in all relevant signatures and basic documentation is included in the code itself.

+## OOPS Concepts included in this project

+This project source code is sutable for forming part of the object module of production application It includes the bellow OOPS Concepts.

+- Class : This project has Class like Trade,

 ## Tests

 A moderately extensive suite of tests is included in `tests/`.
 The autodiscovery feature of `unittest` makes it fairly convenient to run them by executing the following command: